-- Agencies should ensure that accessible guidelines are followed throughout planning, the project development, and construction of pedestrian facilities.
+- Agencies should ensure that accessibility guidelines are followed throughout the planning, the project development, and construction of pedestrian facilities.

 There shall be a sidewalk on at least one side of every street or roadway where pedestrians are legally permitted in the District of Columbia.

 - For road segments that lack sidewalks on both sides of the street, roadway reconstruction, a curb and gutter installation, or curb and gutter replacement projects shall include the installation of a sidewalk on at least one side of the street.